ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter07.md

 “What about your mother?”
 Wèi WúXiàn asked, “Where is she?
 Is she all right?”

-Instantly, a dead silence fell into the room.
+Instantly, dead silence filled the room.

-However, before Lán WàngJī could step in, Jīn Líng had already collected himself, and, like a shooting star, he replied, “She has gone to the eastern regions along with Father.
+Before Lán WàngJī could say something, Jīn Líng had already regained his composure and replied, “She has gone to the eastern regions along with Father.

-“Since you wanted absolutely to protect the last Wēn clan, Mother wanted to protect you.
+“Since you had insisted on protecting the last Wēn clan, Mother had wanted to protect you.
 Therefore, Father decided to send them to the eastern regions, where he found a new place for them to settle.

 “From time to time, Mother and Father go there to pay them a visit on your behalf.”

-“A few years ago, Father was tired of the whole clan’s affairs,” Jīn Líng went on.
-“He wanted to spend more time with Mother, so he designated me to become the leader of our clan, and then, along with Mother, they set off on a journey, sightseeing the eastern regions.”
+“Later on, Father was tired of the whole clan’s affairs,” Jīn Líng went on.
+“His sole desire was to spend more time with Mother.
+So he designated me to become the leader of our clan, and then, along with Mother, they set off on a journey, sightseeing the eastern regions.”

-Out of the blue, Jīn Líng said all those lies, causing Lán SīZhuī and Lán JǐngYí to be so dumbfounded that they didn’t even dare to move a muscle.
+Unexpectedly, Jīn Líng told those lies, stunning Lán SīZhuī and Lán JǐngYí into complete stillness.

 “Is Jīn ZiXuān* that amazing?”
 Wèi WúXiàn seemed to talk to himself rather than ask.
 Then, after a short pause of thinking, he added, “That’s right!
 Occasionally, he shows some courage.”